-Best of all, I always feel bull and satiated after a meal.
+Best of all, I always feel full and satiated after a meal.
 I don’t do this diet to lose weight(I’m a stick already) but I can see why it works for that too.
 Often, I can have one big breakfast and I’m full of energy until dinner.
 This is definitely something that is a lifestyle for me now and not just another fad diet.

 All these benefits are great but in essence, they boil down to…

-I’m happier and feel better.
+I’m happier and feel better